clarte53/GaussianSplattingVRViewerUnity/GaussianSplattingVRViewer/README.md

 # Gaussian Splatting in Unity

 A project to view gaussian splatting in OpenXR in Unity 2022.
-Actually Gaussian splatting script have to be attached to a camera, it's the main usage, but feel free to develop your own script for different usage.
+There is 3 scripts. `GaussianSplatting` is the wrapper to the cuda plugin. `GaussianSlattingCamera` is the script to render gaussian splatting from the camera point of view. `GaussianSplattingModel` is used to load a gaussian splatting model.

 ## Starting